JeffTadashi/recipes/dessert/peanut-butter-ice-cream.md

 - 1/4 c Bailey's almande almondmilk liqueur (optional)

 ## Directions
-In a large bowl, mix all the ingredients thoroughly (use a whisk for the peanut butter, if needed).
+In a large bowl, mix all the ingredients thoroughly.
+(It may be easiest to add almond milk slowly, in stages, while whisking.

 Combine  the mix in an ice cream maker, according to the manufacturer's directions.